-- · online marketing or media services providers such as Monster Worldwide in the education vertical and Bankrate in financial services; - · offline and online advertising agencies; - · major Internet portals and search engine companies with advertising networks such as Google, Yahoo!, MSN, and AOL; - other online marketing service providers, including online affiliate advertising networks and industry-specific portals or lead generation companies; - · website publishers with their own sales forces that sell their online marketing services directly to clients; - in-house marketing groups at current or potential clients; - · offline direct marketing agencies; and - · television, radio and print companies.
+- · online marketing or media services providers such as Monster Worldwide in the education vertical and Bankrate in financial services; - offline and online advertising agencies; - · major Internet portals and search engine companies with advertising networks such as Google, Yahoo!, MSN, and AOL; - other online marketing service providers, including online affiliate advertising networks and industry-specific portals or lead generation companies; - · website publishers with their own sales forces that sell their online marketing services directly to clients; - in-house marketing groups at current or potential clients; - offline direct marketing agencies; and - · television, radio and print companies.

 Competition for web traffic among websites and search engines, as well as competition with traditional media companies, could result in significant price pressure, declining margins, reductions in revenue and loss of market share.
 In addition, as we continue to expand the scope of our services, we may compete with a greater number of websites, clients and traditional media companies across an increasing range of different services, including in vertical markets where competitors may have advantages in expertise, brand recognition and other areas.
-Large Internet companies with brand recognition, such as Google, Yahoo!, MSN, and AOL, have significant numbers of direct sales personnel and substantial proprietary advertising inventory and web traffic that provide a significant competitive advantage and have significant impact on pricing for Internet advertising and web traffic.
-The trend toward consolidation in the Internet advertising arena may also affect pricing and availability of advertising inventory and web traffic.
+Large Internet companies with brand recognition, and web raffic that provide a significant competitive advantage and have significant impact on pricing for Internet advertising and web traffic.
+The trend toward consolidation in the Internet advertising arean may also affect pricing and availability of advertising inventory and web traffic.
 Many of our current and potential competitors also enjoy other competitive advantages over us, such as longer operating histories, greater brand recognition, larger client bases, greater access to advertising inventory on high-traffic websites, and significantly greater financial, technical and marketing resources.
 As a result, we may not be able to compete successfully.
 If we fail to deliver results that are superior to those that other online marketing service providers achieve, we could lose clients and our revenue may decline.